SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/charindex.rst

 CHARINDEX
 *********

-``CHARINDEX`` is a 1-based indexing function that returns the starting position of a specified substring within a given string.
+``CHARINDEX`` is a 1-based indexing function (both input and output) that returns the starting position of a specified substring within a given string.

 See also :ref:`patindex`, :ref:`regexp_instr`.